 Garnish: Zhoug Yogurt –my favorite!( see notes), pine nuts or slivered almonds

 Set the quinoa to cook.
+Preheat oven to 400F.

 Preheat grill to high heat to grill the peppers. ( Alternatively, you can roast these- see notes).